Kasper Hjulmand: Early career

 Hjulmand became head coach of Lyngby from 1 January 2006 until 7 July 2008 when he became an assistant coach with Nordsjælland.
 He was named the successor of Morten Wieghorst at Nordsjælland taking over from 1 July 2011 until 18 May 2014 when he had his final match as head coach of Nordsjælland; a 2–2 draw against Brøndby.
 Nordsjælland won their first ever Danish championship with Hjulmand as head coach, despite having one of the lowest budgets in the league.
 He also guided them to the UEFA Champions League group stages.

 Mainz 05

 On 15 May 2014, Hjulmand was confirmed as Thomas Tuchel's successor at Mainz 05 for the following season.
 His first two matches in charge was in the Third qualifying round of the Europa League.
-In the first leg against Asteras Tripoli, Mainz won 1–0, and in the second leg, Mainz lost 3–1 and they got knocked out of the campaign.
+In the first leg against Asteras Tripolis, Mainz won 1–0, and in the second leg, Mainz lost 3–1 and they got knocked out of the campaign.
 Mainz went on to be knocked out in the first round of the DFB-Pokal after losing to Chemnitzer FC in a shoot–out.
 In his first eight league matches, Mainz were undefeated and in third place.
 After this, Mainz won only one of their 13 matches and dropped down to 14th place.
 At this point, on 17 February 2015, he was dismissed.
 His final match was a 4–2 loss to Borussia Dortmund.